alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - A flattened denormalised dimension table contains exactly the same information as a snowflaked dimension<sup>pg 50</sup>.
     - Normalising values into separate tables defeats the primary goals of **simplicity and performance**<sup>pg 84</sup>.
     - Dimensional model consciously breaks traditional data modelling rules to focus on simplicity and performance, not on transaction processing efficiencies<sup>pg 104</sup>.
-- Document the attribute definitions, interpretations and origins in the metadata (metadata is analogous to the DW/BI encyclopedia.
+- Document the attribute definitions, interpretations and origins in the metadata (metadata is analogous to the DW/BI encyclopedia).
 Be vigilant about populating<sup>pg 173</sup>.
 - The customer dimension is typically the most challenging dimension for any DW/BI system:
     - Extremely deep (many millions of rows), extremely wide (hundreds of attributes), subject to rapid change, and often represents an amalgamation of data from multiple internal and external source systems<sup>pg 233</sup>.
     - The data warehouse is the foundation that supports the panoramic 360-degree view of your customers<sup>pg 232</sup>.